Regulation 13 Certificates

 What you need to provide us:

-- The number of stations that you require certificates for.
+- The number of stations that you require certificates for and their 4-character site name.

 - Clearly indicate who you are, including your address and contact details.